ullibniss/INNO-Networks-Engineering/INR_6th_lab_Fedorov_Alexey.md

 ## 3.1 Can you use Wireshark to see the MPLS packets?

-Yes I can.
+Yes, I can.
 Let's do it.

 I decided to start capturing between `router-2` and `router-3`.
-I will make request from `host-4` to `host-2`.
+I will make a request from `host-4` to `host-2`.

 ![image](https://github.com/user-attachments/assets/8973cfc0-0626-4512-a4a2-a30cb4ccbe44)

-We can see some MPLS headers.
+We can see some MPLS headers:

-- MPLS Label = 16, because it must be sent on `router-1`.
+- MPLS Label = 16, because it must be sent to `router-1`.
-- MPLS TTL (Time to live) = 63 (default is 64, but one hop is done)
+- MPLS TTL (Time to Live) = 63 (default is 64, but one hop is done).
-- MPLS Bottom of Label Stack = 1, mean that it is the last label in stack.
+- MPLS Bottom of Label Stack = 1, meaning it is the last label in the stack.

 ## 3.2 Look deeper into the MPLS packets: can you identify MAC address, ICMP, Ethernet header or something else useful?

-Yes we can, because MPLS packet is default packet with one additional header(MPLS Header).
+Yes, we can, because an MPLS packet is a default packet with one additional header (MPLS Header).

 ![image](https://github.com/user-attachments/assets/2534acc5-c3b5-474d-ba59-641b643d7cad)